 We have several vessels available, all of which were custom built for Shoreline or modified to our specifications for handling private events.
 Currently the Evening Star is the primary private charter vessel.

-For the 2018 season, private charters will be available only in the evenings.
+For the 2019 season, private charters will be available during the day and in the evenings.

 At Shoreline Sightseeing, we appreciate your busy schedule so our professional charter sales representatives can handle all the details for you.
 Just tell us the date and time for your event, number of guests, and your budget.
 We will put together a proposal to include all of these details and will assist with the coordination along the way.